rslifka/fate_of_all_fools/README.md

 1. Install [TamperMonkey](https://tampermonkey.net/).
 It may work with other UserScript extensions though I haven't tried, and won't, but you're welcome to! ¯\\_(ツ)_/¯
 1. FOAF is hosted over on OpenUserJS; [one-click install](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization) from there. **At this point you're good to go!** The only trouble that you'll be look at my weapon assessments and not your own, which is sort of the whole point of this UserScript ;)
 1. Duplicate my [weapon assessments sheet](https://docs.google.com/spreadsheets/d/16BO3r1B5vuLtCnR06l_rtCl_WlWVDkg_9C9Gu-v-xi4/edit?usp=sharing) as a starting point.
-1. Ensure that your sheet is published to the web (`File` => `Publish to the Web...`) and that in publish settings you've selected `Entire Document`.
+1. Ensure that your sheet is published to the web (`File` => `Publish to the Web...`) and that in publish settings you've selected `Entire Document` and `Tab-seperated values (.tsv)`.
-1. For each tab, generate a TSV link by choosing `Tab-seperated values` and copying the link Google generates.
 1. Click on the TamperMonkey extension icon in your browser.
 1. Click on the FOAF script.
-1. Replace the three Google URLs with the three URLs to your Google Sheet (one for each weapon category).
+1. Replace the Google Docs URL with the URL to your Google Sheet.
 1. You're done!
-The script will automatically update from here on out.